Naria Upazila: Geography

 Naria Upazila has a total area of 203.58 sqkm.
 It borders Zajira Upazila to the west and north, Munshiganj District to the north, Bhedarganj Upazila to the east and south, and Shariatpur Sadar Upazila to the west.
 The Padma River flows through the northern part of the upazila and the Kirtinasha River flows through the upazila too.

 Demographics

-According to the 2011 Bangladesh census, Naria Upazila had 49,615 households and a population of 231,644, 9.8% of whom lived in urban areas.
-10.3% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 50.8%, compared to the national average of 51.8%.Presently it is over 65%.
+According to the 2011 Census of Bangladesh, Naria Upazila had 49,615 households and a population of 231,644.
+54,654 (23.59%) were under 10 years of age.
+Naria had a literacy rate (age 7 and over) of 50.8%, compared to the national average of 51.8%, and a sex ratio of 1106 females per 1000 males.
+22,773 (9.83%) lived in urban areas.

 Administration

+Naria, formed as Thana in 1930, was turned into an upazila in 1983.

 Naria Upazila is divided into Naria Municipality and 14 union parishads: Bhojeshwar, Bhumkhara, Bijhari, Chamta, Char Atra, Dingamanik, Fateh Jangapur, Gharisar, Japsa, Kedarpur, Muktarer Char, Nasason, Noapara, and Rajnagar.
 The union parishads are subdivided into 146 mauzas and 189 villages.

 Naria Municipality is subdivided into 9 wards and 27 mahallas.